Food and Water Security

 Essential enablers for regional water security

 To address high prices and supply issues on the Tablelands, short- and long-term action is urgently needed.
-The Queensland Government, via the Regional Water Assessment Program, is currently undertaking a $3m investigation into possible additional water supply and long-term water security across the broader Tablelands region.
+The Queensland Government, via its Regional Water Assessment Program, is currently undertaking a $3m investigation into possible additional water supply and long-term water security across the broader Tablelands region.
 In late 2022 a shortlist of five potential projects was identified by the RWA investigation, including the proposed North Johnstone Diversion Scheme.
 These projects will be further investigated in 2023.
 Sunwater has carried out much-needed improvements in the MDWSS to provide efficiencies in the short term, but the scheme will also need supplementing with extra supply through the proposed North Johnstone River Diversion Scheme.

 In addition, agriculture in areas such as the Lakeland district near Cooktown and surrounding the Gilbert River in Etheridge Shire has the potential to expand rapidly through value crops such as bananas, grains, cotton, legumes, and watermelons.
 Water security has been a concern for a number of years and is now limiting supply in both regions.

-Agricultural exports are vital to TNQ with the industry sector output currently valued at $1.6bn2, constrained mainly by factors such as irrigation and access to market.
+Agricultural exports are vital to FNQ with the industry sector output currently valued at $1.9bn2, constrained mainly by factors such as irrigation and access to market.
 A landmark supply chain study titled Export 2030 – Fresh Food Fast3 was released in June 2020, which highlighted the potential to double high-value food exports through Cairns Airport within a decade.